Haryana heading for hung assembly, govt formation to hinge on JJP's support

 [Exit Poll 2019: Khattar stands tall amid Congress-INLD ruins; BJP set to retain power in Haryana]

-In 2014, the Modi wave blurred the caste lines, the BJP won 47 of the 90 seats in the last Hayana assembly elections.
+In 2014, the Modi wave blurred the caste lines, the BJP won 47 of the 90 seats in the last Haryana assembly elections.
 In the Lok Sabha elections held earlier this year, the BJP swept Haryana riding the Modi wave 2.0.

 Who is Dushyant Chautala

 Dushyant Chautala is the grandson of former Haryana chief minister Om Prakash Chautala.
-Dushyant Chautala defeated Kuldeep Bishnoi of the Haryana Janhit Congress (BL) by a margin of 31,847 votes in 2014 Lok Sabha Elections to become the youngest ever elected Member of the Parliament.
+Dushyant Chautala defeated Kuldeep Bishnoi of the Haryana Janhit Congress (BL) by a margin of 31,847 votes in 2014 Lok Sabha Elections to become the youngest ever elected member of the Parliament.